mughesaraja/AI-Course-Creator/README.md

 - Thinking about AI as part of a learning product, not just a content tool

 # Overview

-This project explores how AI can be used to generate structured online courses through prompt design.
-It focuses on building a repeatable workflow that improves the clarity and organisation of AI-generated learning content.
+This project explores how AI can be used to support structured, high-quality course creation by embedding learning design principles directly into prompt workflows.

 # Intended User